-Color your way through the nine circles of Hell in this unique coloring book for adults.
+Color your way through the circles of Hell in this unique coloring book for adults.

 What’s the color of Hell?
 Red, pink, fuchsia, turquoise, you decide!
 This outrageous book includes original coloring book pages based on the famous artwork from the Gustave Doré drawn version of Dante’s Inferno.